guettli/programming-guidelines/README.rst

 * 2: error
 * 3: unknown

-Is this KISS (keep it simple and stupid).
+Is this KISS (keep it simple and stupid)?
 Yes, I think it is **simple**.
 You can write a nagios plugin with any language you like.
+Often less then ten lines of source code are enough to implement a nagios check.

 But on the other hand it is not **stupid**.
 The checks does two things: It collects some numbers (for example "How much disk space is left") and it does evaluate and judge ("only N MByte left, I think this is a warning").
 That's not **stupid** this is some kind of intelligence.